foursquare/fsqio/src/python/fsqio/pants/README.md

     - `./pants setup-py src/python/fsqio::`
     - Look for the output tar.gz files in `dist/`
 1. Optionally verify that the new tarballs work.
-      - This is a good idea - but out  of scope for this document.
-The upshot is to find a Pants repo w/o buildgen and manually pip install into the pantsenv.

 ### 2. Publish to PyPI
 Now that you have built the packages, we can upload them to PyPi.
 I use `twine` to handle the sign/upload.